 Sustainability and Transformation Plan (STP) summary for Bristol, North Somerset and South Gloucestershire (BNSSG) Clinical Commissioning Groups, providing an overview of where we are now and our emerging vision.

 How can I get involved?

-We are inviting you to get involved in the ongoing development of the Bristol, North Somerset and South Gloucestershire Sustainability and Transformation Plan.
+We are inviting you to get involved in the ongoing development of the Bristol, North Somerset and South Gloucestershire Sustainability and Transformation Partnership.